forrestaj64/Red_vs_Blue/project2.md

     We need to detect future port scans and alarm.

-    We can monitor the logs of recently dropped packets (iptables) and have a tool action based on the threshold.
+    We can monitor the logs of recently dropped packets (iptables) and have a tool take action based on the threshold.

     I would suggest a threshold of; 10 hits within 60 seconds to activate this alarm.